mr2raccoon/caactus/README.md

 ![data_analysis](caactus/gui/assets/images/data_analysis.png)
 - Data analysis steps are performed with the results of batch-processing.
 - Click **Run** to execute a step and **?
 Help** for pop-up window instructions.
-- Use 9. insead of 8.
-When working with a EUCAST dataset.
+- Use 9. instead of 8. when working with a EUCAST dataset.